kevinolega/philippineislandliving/_posts/2018-01-06-fixed-gear.md

 What I love about this one is it's very light and it's incredibly easy to move around with it.

-The only downside of this bike is I'm always worried that it might get stolen.
+The main downside of this bike is I'm always worried that it might get stolen.

 The other downside is how I feel the weight of what I'm carrying when I'm carrying a lot.

 This bike is perfect if you only packed your wallet, phone, keys and maybe an extra shirt.

 If you have a backpack or a messenger with a laptop, a bunch of notebooks, packed lunch, gym clothes, shoes and a jacket with you this won't be the best bike to use.

+If you're packing heavy, you want to avoid any rough roads because you will feel painful vibrations in your arms when you pass through any imperfections on the road.

 ### Fixed Gear Bike Specifications: